gwf-uwaterloo/cuizinart/README.md

 # PySpark ENV variables
-CUIZINART_URL=cuizinart:5000  # if not using Docker, use localhost:5000
+CUIZINART_URL=tuna.cs.uwaterloo.ca  # if not using Docker, use localhost:5000
 SPARK_MASTER=local[*]

 NC_INPUT_PATH=<path to NetCDF files>